 ICNIRP is a particularly influential group, as it not only evaluates radiation and health risk research, but also provides guidelines for radiation safety limits that most countries use.
 It is a private, German-registered organisation located outside Munich [map], behind a yellow door on the premises of the German Federal office for radiation protection.
 Decisions on who to invite in, are taken by ICNIRP itself.
 Source: Investigate Europe

-ICNIRP came in the news on March 9, 2019.
+ICNIRP was in the news on March 9, 2019.
 The Telegraph: Mobile safety standards relaxed ahead of 5G networks

 Content of this article: